-I am an HR Manager of a large company.
-On average I receive sixty resumes per day.
+I am the HR Manager of a large company.
+On average, I receive sixty resumes per day.
 Multiplying that by 365 days, that’s 21,900 resumes per year!!

-I was wondering what is a Resume Parser? and how it parses resumes automatically?
-Finally I got to know this software eliminates manual data entry by extracting candidate’s information intelligently and saves it in pre-designed fields.
+I was wondering what a Resume Parser is?
+And how it parses resumes automatically?
+Finally, I got to know this software eliminates manual data entry by extracting candidate’s information intelligently and saves it in pre-designed fields.

-I took a demo with one of leading resume parsing software provider and after giving me a visual demo, they gave me a trial account.
+I took a demo with one of the leading resume parsing software provider, and after giving me a visual demo, they gave me a trial account.
 I could not believe how much easier a parser could make my life.

-Let me explain to you what a CV/Resume Parser exactly is?
+Let me explain to you what a CV/Resume Parser exactly Means?

 It is a component that automatically segregates the information into various fields and parameters like contact information, educational qualification, work experience to quickly help you identify the most relevant resumes based on your criteria.